RPSangil/HW-10-Time-Series/README.md

 1. Please view this github in Day Theme - Light Default so that headers and axises on the plots show.
 2. During the process of writing this code, a deprication that occured with statsmodels library caused issues with the ARMA model.[<sup>1</sup>](#reference-list)
-3. At this point, the Linear Regression Analysis of this assessment has not been completed.

 ## Time Series Analysis